danielmacuare/dmac-ansible/README.md

 - Add syntax higlihting vscode
 - Test ansible-lint in vscode (Suppose to come wit the Ansible extension)
 - Docs for the role
     - The role expected the ssh_key to match the name of the username.
-Exampel user: dmac and pub key dmac.pub
+Example user: dmac and pub key dmac.pub
 - pre-commit script to make sure all your vault files are encrypted before committing.